core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
-If verification fails, the same steps are taken as if decryption had failed.
+If the verification fails, the same steps are taken as if the decryption had failed.

 * Additionally, if the used Recipient Context was created upon receiving this response and the message is not verified successfully, the client MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, mitigates attacks to overload the client's storage.
+Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the client's storage.

 ### Supporting Observe ###